|Nutrition Facts (per serving)|

 Slowly pour in the olive oil, while continuing to whisk, until the oil is incorporated.

 Taste for seasoning and adjust, adding salt or more hot sauce to taste.

 Assemble the Ceviche

-- Remove the shrimp from the refrigerator.
-If you're using larger shrimp, cut them into two or three pieces.
+Remove the shrimp from the refrigerator.
+If you're using larger shrimp, cut them into 2 or 3 pieces.

-- Toss the cooled shrimp (including lime juice) with the onion, cucumber, tomato, avocado, and cilantro.
+Toss the cooled shrimp (including the lime juice) with the onion, cucumber, tomato, avocado, and cilantro.

 Pour the sauce over, toss again, and taste for seasoning.

 - You can make the ceviche up to 2 hours ahead of time.
 Chop and add the avocado right before serving.

 - Leftover ceviche will keep for a day or two in the fridge but is best eaten right away.